yashnaval/MachineLearning/Yash_ML_SL.md

 > These is all about ML and its types.In next topic we will learn about How it works.

 ### How Naive Bayes algorithm works?
-* Let’s understand it using an example.I have a training data set of weather and corresponding target variable ‘Play’ (which showing probability of playing). we need to classify whether players will play or not based on weather condition.
+* Let’s are aware of it using an example.I have a training data set of weather and corresponding target variable ‘Play’ (which showing probability of playing). we want to classify whether players will play or not supported weather.
 Let’s follow the below steps :-

 * Step 1: Convert the dataset into a frequency table

 * Step 2: find the probabilities like Overcast probability = 0.29 and probability of playing = 0.64.
 <img src="https://www.analyticsvidhya.com/wp-content/uploads/2015/08/Bayes_41-850x310.png" height="70%" width="70%">

-* Step 3: Now,We use Naive Bayesian equation to calculate the  probability for each class.
-The class with the highest posterior probability is the ouput.which is similar to prediction.
+* Step 3: Now,We use Naive Bayesian equation to calculate the probability for every class. the category with the best posterior probability is that the ouput.which is comparable to prediction.

 * **Problem**: Cricket will play if weather is clear.
 Is this statement is right?